 PHMSA collects data and provides information and analyses of pipeline infrastructure under its authority.
 PHMSA's incident data access files can be downloaded free of charge.
 The agency uses this information to create a baseline for evaluating programs, increase safety awareness, motivate corrective actions, set priorities, and target public education programs.

 Operators are required to submit annual reports to PHMSA.
-Reports include information such as total pipeline mileage, commodities transported, mileage by material, and installation dates.
+Reports include information such as total pipeline mileage, facilities, commodities transported, mileage by material, and installation dates.

 - Operator Submission – Incident report data submitted to PHMSA by pipeline operators since 1970.

 - Flagged Files – Incident report data submitted to PHMSA by pipeline operators plus data needed to replicate the pipeline incident trends.

 PHMSA tracks Safety-Related Condition Reports (SRCR) and Integrity Management (IM) Notifications submitted by operators to monitor the effectiveness of integrity programs and safety management systems before accidents, damages, or failures happen.
 PHMSA regulations include several exemptions from SRCR reporting.
 These exemptions limit the usefulness of SRCR as a leading indicator.

 Mechanical Fitting Failure Data from Gas Distribution Operators

 Gas distribution pipeline operators are required to submit annual reports on all hazardous leaks that involved a mechanical fitting (49 CFR Parts 191, 192).
 Operators submit date and location information, the type of mechanical fitting involved, and the apparent causes of leaks.